programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 Next you'll need to add the controls to the 'let' declaration.
 Inn the init function, you can create them and link them to the camera and renderer.
 The target.set method determines the centre that the camera will rotate around.

-**Find** the following code.
+**Find** the following code:

 ```
 let container, camera, scene, renderer;
 ```

-The line of code above should be **changed** to the following.
+The line of code above should be **changed** to the following:

 ```
 let container, camera, scene, renderer, controls;
 ```

-**Within** the init function definition **after** the following code.
+**Within** the init function definition **after** the following code:

 ```
 container.appendChild( renderer.domElement );
 ```

-You need to **add** the following code.
+You need to **add** the following code:

 ```
 // create orbit controls
 controls = new OrbitControls( camera, renderer.domElement);
 controls.target.set( 0, 1.6, 0 ); // sets the scene rotational centre
 controls.update(); // updates controls settings after creation
 //controls.autoRotate = true; // set to true if camera is to rotate automatically BUT you must then call controls.update() in render function.

 ```